stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/argocd.md

 ### Creating ArgoCD AppProjects for your tenant

 Bill wants each tenant to also have their own ArgoCD AppProjects.
-To Make sure this happens correctly, Bill will first specify the namespace where these AppProjects will in the Integration Config:
+To make sure this happens correctly, Bill will first specify the namespace where these AppProjects will in the IntegrationConfig:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1